What is the Envirothon?

 Annual Contest Rules:

-3. Entry slip (below the coloring page) must be completely filled out.
-Only the student’s first name, grade, & school will be shown in public to protect child safety and privacy.
+4) Entry slip (below the coloring page) must be completely filled out.
+Only the student’s first name, grade, & school will be shown publicly to protect child safety and privacy.

 Categories: